jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

 The solution does a check of the template when you use the provided scripts.
 It does require that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda CloudGen Firewall BYOL or PAYG images.
 Barracuda recommends use of **D**, **D_v2**, **F** or newer series.

+It is not possible to connect the Azure Basic Load Balancer and the Azure Standard Load Balancer to the same VM or Availability Set.
+This is a limitation of the Azure Platform.

 ## Deployed resources

 Following resources will be created by the template: